virtualagc/virtualagc/yaShuttle/ported/README.md

 The port of the compiler duplicates this hierarchy, placing it under yaShuttle/ported/ in the source tree, with some provisos:

   * Folders and files not yet needed won't necessarily appear in the new file hierarchy.
   * If the "main program" in any given folder is named "##DRIVER.xpl", then its ported version is renamed "HAL_S_FC.py".
 Besides that, though, these ##DRIVER.xpl files tend to be filled with many DECLARE statements defining constants or variables intended to be globally accessible.
-Those global declarations are removed from HAL_S_FC.py and placed instead in a extra file called g.py.
+Those global declarations are removed from HAL_S_FC.py and placed instead in a extra file called g.py, with one such file for each separae ##DRIVER.xpl.
   * Otherwise, the original filenames are retained except that the filename extension ".xpl" is replaced by ".py".

 Besides these ported files, the XPL language also has a variety of built-in functions which are always available but not represented by any of the compiler's XPL source code.
 These built-ins are implemented in a file called xplBuiltins.xpl, which resides in the parent folder that contains all of the file hierarchy just mentioned.